The Banking Regulation Review: United Kingdom

 1 Jan Putnis and Nick Bonsall are partners and David Shone is an associate at Slaughter and May.

-2 As at 20 March 2020.
+2 As at 12 March 2021.
 The names stated here are the listed holding companies of the banking groups concerned.
-Royal Bank of Scotland Group plc has announced its intention to change its name to NatWest Group plc during the course of 2020.